Despite coaching change rumors, Buffs eye bowl eligibility in home finale

 It won’t be easy, however.
 Don’t expect Utah to lay down and let Colorado’s seniors, Folsom’s fans and bowl-postulants get an easy win just because it’d be a good story.
 No, this is football and it’s never easy.

-“It’s tough to win in the Pac,” added Fisher.
+“It’s tough to win in the Pac,” Fisher said.
 “Any game you can win is impressive.
 Everyone is good in the Pac-12.
 Looking at Utah, they’re a great team.
 Their quarterback played well [and] their running back played well.
 They got hit with some adversity [against Oregon] and they did a pretty good job of handling it.”

 Utah is coming off a big win against the Oregon Ducks last week.
 The Utes’ win was even more impressive considering the team lost its starting quarterback and running back to season-ending injuries just a few days apart from each other before the game against the Ducks.

-Shelley Jr. is the second cousin of CU’s late, great Rashaan Salaam, who is the university’s only Heisman Trophy winner (1994) and the first cousin of Jason Shelly Sr., the Utes quarterback’s father.
+Shelley is the second cousin of CU’s late, great Rashaan Salaam, who is the university’s only Heisman Trophy winner (1994).

 The young gun will be a tough task for the Buffs to handle.
-To eek out a win, the team must get back to what junior quarterback Steven Montez calls, playing “Colorado Football.”
+To squeak out a win, the team must get back to what junior quarterback Steven Montez calls playing “Colorado football.”

-“[It’s] tough, physical football,” described Montez.
+“[It’s] tough, physical football,” Montez said.
 “Physical, at the end of the day, is the keyword and that’s kind of a word we’ve been focused on all week.
 Physical football, we know we have to play that upfront and at all skill positions as well, if we want a chance to be successful.”

 Montez and the rest of the Buffs’ offense have looked lethargic during the team’s current five-game losing streak, and they’ll need to iron out the kinks playing against a formidable foe like Utah.

-“We’ve been playing hard — this whole entire season we’ve been playing our butts off,” said Montez.
+“We’ve been playing hard — this whole entire season we’ve been playing our butts off,” Montez said.
 “We just need to get back to those small, minute details; and if we get back to doing those right and getting on the same page, I think we’ll be in a good spot.”

 Montez was the first player up to the podium to talk at the press conference.
 Naturally, he was asked a multitude of MacIntyre-related questions from the eager media who were chomping at the bit.
 Many asked Montez what MacIntyre had said to the team when he addressed them early Tuesday morning.

-“I’m going to keep what we said as a team private,” added Montez.
+“I’m going to keep what we said as a team private,” Montez said.
 “As for the rumors, that’s what I’ve heard they are, just rumors.
-At the end of the day, it doesn’t really change how we feel as players and how we feel about this season … we’re just going to go out there on Saturday and just try to play our best football regardless of the situation.”
+At the end of the day, it doesn’t really change how we feel as players and how we feel about this season. … We’re just going to go out there on Saturday and just try to play our best football regardless of the situation.”

 Montez did reveal that in light of the talk that coach MacIntyre delivered to the players, the team held a very upbeat, spirited practice.

-“Today’s practice, I think, was probably some of the best energy we’ve had all season,” added Montez.
+“Today’s practice, I think, was probably some of the best energy we’ve had all season,” Montez said.
 “Guys went out there, they had a chip on their shoulder, they’re hungry and practiced really hard and really well today … we’re locked in and we’re ready to go for Saturday and for Utah to come here to Folsom.”

 For the 2018 Colorado Buffaloes, it all comes down to this.
 For some, they’re playing in what is their final game here in Boulder.
 For others, they’re even potentially playing for their jobs.

-“I don’t think my job is in jeopardy, but you got to win games,” said MacIntyre.
-“I do know this; when I came here two years ago this was the worst power football program, the laughing stock of college football … then we came here, the gold helmet is not tarnished anymore … but success is measured in wins and losses too.”
+“I don’t think my job is in jeopardy, but you got to win games,” MacIntyre said.
+“I do know this: when I came here two years ago this was the worst power football program, the laughing stock of college football … then we came here, the gold helmet is not tarnished anymore … but success is measured in wins and losses too.”

 Saturday’s game is forecasted to be cold and snowy.
 According to MacIntyre, for him and many of his players, it’ll be their first game played in such weather.
 The forecast provides a poetic, eerily-perfect comparison to the framed picture of the snow-covered buffalo that he showed the media on Tuesday.